opendp/opendp/docs/source/getting-started/typical-workflow.rst

 The level of privacy afforded to units of privacy in a data set is quantified by *privacy loss parameters*.
 Under *pure* differential privacy, there is a single privacy-loss parameter, typically denoted epsilon (ε).
 Epsilon is a non-negative number, where larger values afford less privacy.
 Epsilon can be viewed as a proxy for the worst-case risk to a unit of privacy.
 It is customary to refer to a data release with such bounded risk as epsilon-differentially private (ε-DP).

 A common rule-of-thumb is to limit ε to 1.0, but this limit will vary depending on the considerations mentioned above.
-See `Privacy Deployments Registry <https://registry.oblivious.com/#registry>`_ for examples of parameters used by real-world applications.
+See the `Deployments Registry <http://registry.opendp.org/deployments-registry/>`_ for examples of parameters used by real-world applications.

 .. tab-set::